 In our earlier post, we got to know the easy integration of UFT with GIT.
-This post focuses on integration of UFT and Jenkins.
+This post focuses on the integration of UFT and Jenkins.
 I have also tried to list down all the benefits you are likely to get with UFT Jenkins Integration.
 Jenkins is the most popular tool which is being used for Continuous Integration.
-Lets first understand some basics before we get into UFT Jenkins integration details.
+Let’s first understand some basics before we get into UFT Jenkins integration details.

-Continuous Integration (CI) is a development practice which enables periodic code integration verification and detect any related issues as early as possible in Software Development Life Cycle.
+Continuous Integration (CI) is a development practice that enables periodic code integration verification and detects any related issues as early as possible in Software Development Life Cycle.
 Agile teams typically configure CI to include automated compilation, unit test execution, and source control integration.
 Sometimes CI also includes automatically running automated acceptance tests such as those developed using FitNesse.
 In effect, CI means that the build is nearly always clean.

-A CI Server like Jenkins monitors the repository and checks out changes by developers when they occur.
+A CI server like Jenkins monitors the repository and checks out changes by developers when they occur.
 As soon a new change is detected the CI server builds the system and runs unit and integration tests.
 After deployment and testing, the CI server informs the team of the successful build.
 If the build or tests fail, the CI server alerts the team.
 The team fixes the issue at the earliest opportunity and Continue to continually integrate and test throughout the project.

 What is Jenkins?

-You must have got it by now, Jenkins is a Continuous Integration (CI) server or tool, which helps to automate different aspects of Software Development Life Cycle.
-It is an open source automation server written in Java.
+You must have got it by now, Jenkins is a Continuous Integration (CI) server or tool, which helps to automate different aspects of the Software Development Life Cycle.
+It is an open-source automation server written in Java.
 The project was forked from Hudson after a dispute with Oracle.
-Jenkins helps to automate the non-human part of software development process, with continuous integration and facilitating technical aspects of continuous delivery.
+Jenkins helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery.
 It is a server-based system that runs in servlet containers such as Apache Tomcat.
 It supports version control tools, including AccuRev, CVS, Subversion, Git, Mercurial, Perforce, ClearCase and RTC, and can execute Apache Ant, Apache Maven and sbt based projects as well as arbitrary shell scripts and Windows batch commands.
 The creator of Jenkins is Kohsuke Kawaguchi.

 UFT Jenkins Integration

-In order to ensure the new builds did not introduce any new issues, automated functional and regression tests should be executed.
+To ensure the new builds did not introduce any new issues, automated functional and regression tests should be executed.
 Jenkins can trigger the executions once the tests are integrated.
-HPE provides HP Application Automation Tools Plugin to integrate with different CI server.
+HPE provides HP Application Automation Tools Plugin to integrate with different CI servers.
 HP Application Automation Tools plugin integrates HPE products with Jenkins.
 Using the plugin, you can create and use virtual services, run Performance Center or LoadRunner performance tests, run UFT functional tests, run tests in your lab, and run tests on mobile devices.
 This plugin also lets you upload test results to ALM.
 In addition, ALM Octane users can track and trigger Jenkins pipelines from within the ALM Octane user interface.

 UFT Jenkins Setup